esriboston/docs-services/services/Esri/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with ArcGIS for developers
+# Getting started with ArcGIS for Developers
 {: #gettingstarted}

-ArcGIS for developers enables you to create and manage apps that include mapping, visualization, analysis, and more.
+ArcGIS for Developers enables you to create and manage apps that include mapping, visualization, analysis, and more.
 Build web and mobile applications on Bluemix.
 Start with a basemap, then add your data, and interact using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).

 To get started with the ArcGIS API for JavaScript on Bluemix: